YuriGor/deepdash/README.md

     checkCircular: false,       // Check each value to not be one of the parents, to avoid circular references.
     includeCircularPath: true,  /* If found some circular reference - include a path to it into the result or skip it.
                                    Option ignored if `checkCircular:false`. */
-    leafsOnly: true             /* Return paths to childless values only by default.
+    leavesOnly: true             /* Return paths to childless values only by default.
                                    Or all the paths will be returned, including parents, if set to false. */ }
 )